-Prince George’s County, Md., took first place in its population category (500,000 to 999,000) for the third year running, demonstrating its continued commitment to improving services through technology.
+Prince George’s County, Md., took first place in its population category (500,000 to 999,000) for the third year, demonstrating its continued commitment to improving services through technology.
 The county doubled down on its efforts to expand broadband access, joining the state-sponsored Broadband Local Jurisdiction Workgroup to enhance communications and collaborations with neighboring jurisdictions to identify best practices and expand on projects that are working well.

 Also in the realm of citizen-facing tech, the county made improvements to its PG Atlas GIS website.
 The new EagleView tool allows users to see orthogonal and oblique imagery for any address within the county, and the images are updated annually.
 Additionally, the new CycloMedia Street Smart tool shows 5,000 linear miles of street view imagery from 2020 and 2023, and the images will be updated bi-annually.

 On the streets themselves, Prince George’s County looked to technology in support of its Vision Zero strategy.
 Several high-volume intersections were outfitted with adaptive traffic signal control that responds to traffic patterns in real time and optimizes safety.
-And in the interest of encouraging electric vehicle adoption, the county has developed a data-driven deployment strategy that uses GIS data to analyze demand for charging and determine optimal locations to install charging infrastructure.
+And in the interest of encouraging electric vehicle adoption, the County has developed a data-driven deployment strategy that uses GIS data to analyze the demand for charging and determine optimal locations to install charging infrastructure.

 Read more about the 2023 Digital County Survey Winner

 2022 Digital Counties Survey